 In an exception to the Clean Air Act, Biden will allow E15 gas to be sold this summer

-President Biden will announce today that his administration will temporarily allow E15 gasoline — gasoline that uses a 15 percent ethanol blend that is typically banned from sale from June to September — to be sold this summer.
+President Biden will announce Tuesday that his administration will temporarily allow E15 gasoline — gasoline that uses a 15% ethanol blend that is typically banned from sale from June to September — to be sold this summer.

 The announcement comes on the day that the president is scheduled to visit an ethanol plant in the small town of Menlo, about 50 miles west of Des Moines, Iowa.